It’s important to understand the difference between state mindfulness and trait mindfulness (dispositional mindfulness).

 Simple go through the list and find a few exercises you will think you will enjoy.
 Or try a different exercise each day.

-If you’ve been meditating, you really must put effort into developing trait mindfulness.
+If you’ve been meditating, you really must put effort into developing dispositional mindfulness.
 Science suggests that trait mindfulness and state mindfulness (meditating) may be equally beneficial, so it is worth practising both.